A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Large Game Shooting In Thibet, The Himalayas, Northern And Central India

 Large Game Shooting In Thibet, The Himalayas, Northern And Central India by Alexander Kinloch (1885) describes his many hunting adventures together with accounts of the habits and haunts of the game involved.
 Includes much on the sheep, markhor and ibex.
+Free eBook

 Travel, Exploration And Sports In Himalayas: Tales Of Large Game Shooting by Alexander Kinloch (1885) is the revised edition of two volumes 'Large Game Shooting in Tibet and the North-West' and had been the complete guide book for sportsmen, researchers, scholars, wildlife lovers and for all those interested in travels and exploration of nature.
 The book should also serve a guide book for the preservation of nature, history and specimens.

-Robert Lee
+Robert M Lee

-China Safari: An American Explorer In The Forbidden Pamirs by Robert Lee (1988) is an account of Lee's memorable hunt for Marco Polo (and other) sheep before the country actually opened to hunting.
+China Safari: An American Explorer In The Forbidden Pamirs by Robert M Lee (1988) is an account of Lee's memorable hunt for Marco Polo (and other) sheep before the country actually opened to hunting.
 A great picture of the rewards and hardships of hunting sheep in China.

 Jose Madrazo